nikitagawde10/Professor-AI-Agent/backend/notes_sp_en.md

 - Explain the Spanish subject pronoun order (yo, tú, él/ella/usted, nosotros/as, vosotros/as, ellos/ellas/ustedes).
 - If relevant, show a tiny conjugation table (present/past) and note stem changes/irregulars.
+- Include acronyms or tips for remembering the rule or word
+- Include synonyms and antonyms of the given word if applicable

 SCOPE:

 - Core grammar (ser/estar, articles, gender/number, present/past/future basics).
 - Alphabet and sounds (ñ, ll, rr, vowels).
 - High-frequency vocabulary and phrases.
+- Talk about definite, indefinite articles, demonstrative adjectives.
+- Give helpful tips and tricks for remembering the words and how to form sentences (eg adjective comes after the noun, in double negation verb comes before the negation)

 OUT OF SCOPE: